jfperezregidor/VoucherGenerator/README.md

 Procedure:

 * Run the Main.class
-* Introduce the algorithm that you want to use to generate the voucher codes 0 - Sequential numbers
+* Introduce the algorithm type that you want to use to generate the voucher codes 0 - Sequential numbers
 	1 - Sequential hexadecimal
 	2 - Random Filled hexadecimal